WHAT HEALTH DISPARITIES ARE WE TARGETING?

 GROUNDBREAKING & FUNDING

-Opening in September 2018, Phase 1 includes some of the basement and floor 1, and all of floors 2 and 3.
+Opened September 2018, Phase 1 included some of the basement and floor 1, and all of floors 2 and 3.

 HOW MANY RESEARCHERS?

 - When completed, this building will house up to 100 Principal Investigators (PIs) who lead federally funded research projects (half current UK PIs, half new recruits to UK)